 Due to its outstanding castability and low cost, brass is the most common copper alloy.
-Zinc in brass makes it stronger and cheaper, but reduces the electrical conductivity and resistant to corrosion.
+Zinc in brass makes it stronger and cheaper but reduces the electrical conductivity and resistant to corrosion.
 In addition, changing the zinc percentage gives the variation of colour in brass.
-Because of the yellowish/golden colour of brass, they are used for decorative purposes.
+Due to its yellowish/golden colour of brass, they are useful for decorative purposes.
 Malleability is one of the vital properties of brass.
 Because of this, brass can be thinned out to very fine foils.
 Malleability depends on the zinc content of brass.
 Brass with high zinc content is less malleable.
 In addition, the coefficient of friction of brass is low.
 This property makes brass suitable for low friction applications.

-What is the difference between Brass and Bronze?
+What is the Difference Between Brass and Bronze?

-Brass vs Bronze
+Summary – Brass vs Bronze